Photolemur export: advanced settings

 There are two default presets in Photolemur: WEB JPEG and FOR EMAIL.

 If you change any of the settings in a default preset, the Save settings button will appear at the bottom of the window.
 If you click on it, your modified settings will be saved as a user preset.
-Save to

 NoteYour original photo will be overwritten only if the exported image and original image names match.

 The filename of your image can be modified in several ways.
 You can add a prefix or suffix to your original filename, change the base, and make the letters uppercase or lowercase.